MoonlightCapital/MoonlightBot-docs/moderation-commands/kick.md

 # kick

 The `kick` command kicks a user from the current server.
-The user can rejoin the server if they have an invite link.
+The user can rejoin the server if they have a valid invite link.

 ## Required permissions